andras-molnar/qualtrics/allocation_game/README.md

-This script creates an interface for a two-player allocation game (dictator game).
+This script creates a dynamic slider interface for a two-player allocation game (dictator game).
 It also saves the decision-maker's payment and the transfer as embedded data.
 You can customize the parameters (e.g., total amount, default amount, player names, etc.) in the JS.

 ![](allocation-task.gif)